sindre-frisvold-git/redis-docs/docs/guide/lua-scripting.md

 values := []interface{}{+1}
 num, err := incrBy.Run(ctx, rdb, keys, values...).Int()
 ```

+Internally, go-redis uses [EVALSHA](https://redis.io/commands/evalsha) to execute the script and
+fallbacks to [EVAL](https://redis.io/commands/eval) if the script does not exist.

 You can find the example above at
 [GitHub](https://github.com/go-redis/redis/tree/master/example/lua-scripting).
 For a more realistic